Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 ## **Finalizing**

-At this stage, if there are results to be presented, they can be graphed out in a relevant manner as to emathise the points made.
+At this stage, if there are results to be presented, they can be graphed out in a relevant manner to further empathize the points made.
 In our case, if we have done a sufficiently thorough job in handing our data, we now have a model ready to predict house prices based on new input variables!

 <br/><br/>